MHeinz1996/PokePals/README.md

 - READ
   - When user logs in, frontend will get Pokémon's data from backend and set appropriate states in the frontend
 - UPDATE
-  - When the user saves their game, frontend will send current game data to backend
+  - When the user interacts with their pokemon, frontend will send current game data to backend
   - backend will then update the Pokémon's data
 - DELETE
   - User can decide to release their Pokémon forever
+  - Pokémon can run away